MSAN Frequently Asked Questions

 Q: What is the purpose of the analytics bootcamp?

 A: Because students come from a variety of academic backgrounds, students take 3 five-week courses starting in early July to bring everyone's background up to a similar level.
 All students take the Introduction to Data-Driven Business Strategies course and then take two of the following: computational analytics, linear algebra, or probability/statistics according to their strengths and weaknesses.
 The boot camp is a way for students to quickly decide whether they have the appropriate background to succeed and whether they are truly interested in a highly technical analytics degree.
-Each year a few students decide not to continue.
+Every year a few students do not continue with the program.

 Q: Does the program offer any scholarships?

-A: The analytics program awards a limited number of partial scholarships to our top applicants.
+A: The Analytics Program awards a limited number of partial scholarships to our top applicants.
 For the class of 2013-2014, the median fellowship was $3,500 (range $2,000-$8,000).
-40% of enrolled students were given some level of fellowship money.
+Forty percent of enrolled students were given some level of fellowship money.
 You do not need to fill out a separate application to be considered for a fellowship; all students are considered.

 Q: When is my tuition payment due?

 A: You must either pay in full or sign up for a payment plan by the due date each semester.
-Due dates are May 1 for Summer 2013, August 1 for Fall 2013, and January 2 for Spring 2014.
-If you fail to pay by the due date, a hold will be placed on your account and you will not be able to register for classes until payment is received.
+Your admission deposit is applied to your tuition payment plan.
+Tuition due dates are May 1 for Summer semester, August 1 for Fall semester, and January 2 for Spring semester.
+If you fail to pay by the due date, a hold is placed on your account and you are not be able to register for classes until payment is received.

 Practicums and job placement

-Q: Which companies do analytics students work with as part of their practicum?A: One of the major advantages of USF's analytics program is that students work on real projects in real companies for 9 months of their 12 month program.
+Q: Which companies do MSAN students work with as part of their practicum?A: One of the major advantages of USF's Analytics Program is that students work on real projects in real companies for 9 months of their 12 month program.
 Most practicum companies are within walking distance from USF's downtown campus.
 Students in the 2012-2013 cohort worked with Survey Monkey, Cisco, PayPal, Mozilla, and Thomson Reuters, among others.
 See project opportunities for more details.

-Q: What is the job placement rate for graduating students?A: Students graduating from the University of San Francisco's MS in Analytics program are literally sitting in the world's largest concentration of technology companies and they find it easy to get challenging and well-paying jobs.
-For example, our Computer Science program, that supplies 3 analytics faculty, is recognized as having one of the highest returns on investment in the country, even above MIT.
+Q: What is the job placement rate for graduating students?A: Students graduating from the University of San Francisco's MS Analytics Program are literally sitting in the world's largest concentration of technology companies.
+Graduates find it easy to get challenging and well-paying jobs.
+For example, our Computer Science Program, that supplies 3 Analytics faculty, is recognized as having one of the highest returns on investment in the country, even above MIT.

 Within approximately three months of graduation, 11 of 12 students from the 2012-2013 cohort have taken positions.
 (100% employment at 5 months.)
 Students received an average of 1.78 job offers (range: 1-3 offers).
 The median initial salary (not including deferred compensation) was $85,000.00 per year among those students who reported an initial salary.
 The maximum base salary offer was in excess of $100,000.00 per year.
 The job titles assumed by our graduates include: Data Scientist, Big Data Analyst, Consultant II Health Intelligence Reporting Manager Data Analysis, Senior Software Engineer -- Algorithms, Data & Quality Hacker, and Business Intelligence Data Analyst.